 2. If the generator is equipped with an internal breaker near the controller, remove the end panel from the right side.
 Otherwise, proceed to Step 3.

 3. Turn the generator OFF.
-Remove the generator panel fuse (7.5 amp generator control panel fuse).
+Remove the generator control panel fuse (7.5 amp generator control panel fuse).

 Note: There are different controller configurations for various model years.